micmejia/bible-dump/AMPC/Mark/Mark 5.md

-For he had been bound often with shackles for the feet and [^b]handcuffs, but the handcuffs of [light] chains he wrenched apart, and the shackles he rubbed _and_ ground together _and_ broke in pieces; and no one had strength enough to restrain _or_ tame him.
+For he had been bound often with shackles for the feet and handcuffs, but the handcuffs of [light] chains he wrenched apart, and the shackles he rubbed _and_ ground together _and_ broke in pieces; and no one had strength enough to restrain _or_ tame him.